ylu01/GridGame/README.md

 # How to play

 Simply navigate with Left, Right, Up and Down arrow keys.
+To use things such as chests or dynamites, press the arrow key towards that direction again.

 # Future Improvements

 Looking to add a dynomite functionality, as well as a dark level, where only the squares around you is visible, and the other squares have a layer of black on top.

-A Dynamite blows up squares around it.
-Still debating whether the player would take damage, or add in a damage system.
+As of Nov.2.2017, Dynamite functionality has been added.

 Auto maze generation is something remotely far from considering, maybe one day such a topic would be understood and implemented.

+Weighted plate switches, and weight items can also be considered.